 - App chains for scaling apps and new crypto assets.

-(Current estimate for mainnet launch is Q3, subject to change.
+(Current estimate for mainnet launch is Fall 2020.
 See details.)

 - Clarity smart contract language live on Stacks 2.0 mainnet.